Energy Efficiency Advice Page

 - > 60 ēC at water cylinder otherwise risk of growing legionella etc.

-- < 55 ēC at tap.
+- < 55 ēC at the tap.
 Full thickness skin burns for an adult will take about 5 seconds at 60ēC, 1 second at 70ēC, this time is less for children and elderly!
+Note: Most systems have a tempering valve to prevent the temperature exceeding 55 ēC at the tap, if the temperature is too high, the tempering valve may be faulty if present or should be installed for safety if in an oder installation without a tempering valve.

 - Shower flow 6 - 10 litres per minute - If a one litre container fills in less than 6 seconds then the flow is greater than 10 litres per minute.
 Flow rate in Litres /per minute can be measured by dividing the time (in seconds) taken to fill a 1 litre container by 60.